As the content arms race rolls on, I’m beginning suspect that some CMOs are getting off track in their approach to content marketing.

 If this sounds irresponsible, it’s not meant to be.
 It’s rooted in the notion that understanding clients, customers, prospects and leads occurs after a meaningful number of trials.
 Publishing content provides data and insights, but there’s often a much wider canvas, and to see it and meaningfully act upon it, more frequent and consistent distribution is required.

 But what I see is marketing retarded by too many layers of oversight worrying about whether content is ‘on brand’ or grammatically unimpeachable or whether it might provoke a legal firestorm, or offend, or become inaccurate someday.
-These are valid concerns, but with the amount of information on the Internet doubling — what, every two years? — being present in the flow trumps being perfect.
+These are valid concerns, but being present in the flow trumps being perfect.

 Without question oversight, strategy and worry are the stuff of great brands and great results.
 However in the current environment, these exertions might be more productively deployed on an itinerant rather than constant basis.